Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Description of the procedure

 (ii) For every~$k_2 \in (\ell+2) \col r$, all local maxima of~$V(\cdot, k_2)$ on~$(\ell+1) \col (k_2-1)$ are in~$\KK$.

 Then, the alternation of horizontal and vertical searches returns a two-dimensional local maximum of~$V$ on~$\KK^3_{\ell:r}$ in~$\OO\bigl(s^2\log (r-\ell)\bigr)$ probes of~$V$. \end{Lemma}

-It will be shown (\cref{Sec:Justification}; cf.\ \cref{Fig:Gain_Functions_Population_Versions}) that the function~$H^3$ defined in \eqref{Eq:H3} fulfills the conditions of \cref{Lem:aOS} in a noiseless scenario.
+It will be shown (\cref{Sec:Justification}; cf.\ \cref{Fig:Gain_Functions_Population_Versions}) that the function~$H^3$ defined in \eqref{Eq:H3} fulfills the conditions of Lemma~\ref{Lem:aOS} in a noiseless scenario.
 The specific set~$\KK$ is shown to be~$\{\ka_1, \ldots, \ka_{c-1}\}$, where each~$\ka_a$ is a true change point.
-In consequence, the alternating procedure returns a pair~$\k^*$ consisting of two true change points.
-An alternative way to treat vertical and horizontal searches which takes into account boundary effects is presented in \cref{App:AltAlgo}.
+Thus, the alternating procedure returns a pair~$\k^*$ consisting of two true change points.
+An alternative way to treat vertical and horizontal searches which takes into account boundary effects of~$\KK^3_{\ell:r}$ is presented in Section~B of the Supplement.

-\paragraph{Diagonal elements.} If the alternation of OS terminates at an element~$\k^*$ belonging to the diagonal of~$\KK^3_{\ell:r}$, then that~$\k^*$ is in general a local maximum of~$H^3$, but there might be a point somewhere else on the diagonal with a strictly larger~$H^3$-score to which it would be suitable to move.
-Thus, in such a scenario, we proceed alternatively: Apply OS to the function~$(\ell+1)\col (r-1)\ni k \mapsto H^3(k, k+1)$ with~$k_1^*$ as the first probe point, resulting in an element~$k^*$ and a (non-necessarily strict) increase of the score.
+\paragraph{Diagonal elements} If the alternation of OS terminates at an element~$\k^*$ on the diagonal of~$\KK^3_{\ell:r}$, then that~$\k^*$ is in general a local maximum of~$H^3$. {Since, in this case, maximality is evaluated using at most two other elements $\k\in\KK^3_{\ell:r}$, we allow for an additional comparison with diagonal elements and proceed alternatively:} Apply OS to the function~$(\ell+1)\col (r-1)\ni k \mapsto H^3(k, k+1)$ with~$k_1^*$ as the first probe point, resulting in an element~$k^*$ and a (non-necessarily strict) increase of the score.
 Once~$\k^*$ has been updated to the new pair~$(k^*,k^*+1)$, the alternation between horizontal and vertical searches proceeds as explained earlier.

-\paragraph{Maximum number of alternations.} To prevent the algorithm from performing too many alternations between horizontal and vertical searches, we stop it if the number of iterations exceeds a certain threshold~$v_o$.
+\paragraph{Maximum number of alternations} To prevent the algorithm from performing too many alternations, we stop it if the number of iterations exceeds $v_o$.
 Our experiments show that~$v_o=20$ performs well.
-Should the algorithm terminate from this stopping criteria, it will then return the last update of~$\k^*$ along with its corresponding~$H^3$-score.
-Note that this latter element has no guarantee of being a local maximum of~$H^3$, but is necessarily the element with the largest $H^3$-score of all elements visited so far, including all the probes performed by OS.
+Should the algorithm terminate from this stopping criteria, the last update of~$\k^*$ and its corresponding~$H^3$-score are returned.
+The element~$\k^*$ then has no guarantee of being a local maximum of~$H^3$, but is necessarily the element with the largest $H^3$-score of all elements visited so far, including all the probes performed by OS.